chef/chef-web-docs/chef_master/source/chef_system_requirements.rst

 * **Browser** --- Firefox, Google Chrome, Safari, or Internet Explorer (versions 9 or better)
 * Every node that will be configured by the chef-client and every workstation that will upload data to the Chef server must be able to communicate with the hosted Chef server

-Chef Server, On-premises
+Chef Server, On-premises or in cloud environment
 -----------------------------------------------------

 .. tag system_requirements_server_hardware

-All machines in a Chef server deployment (including a standalone Chef Analytics machine) have the following hardware requirements.
+All machines in a Chef server deployment have the following hardware requirements.
+Disk space for standalone and backend servers should scale up with the number of nodes that the servers are managing.
+A good rule to follow is to allocate 2 MB per node.
+The disk values listed below should be a good default value that you will want to modify later if/when your node count grows.
+Fast, redundant storage (SSD/RAID-based solution either on-prem or in a cloud environment) is preferred.

 For all deployments: